rse/studio-canvas/README.md

 **Studio-Canvas** is a client/server applications for dynamically rendering the virtual canvas of a filmstudio through the help of a game engine.
-The canvas optionally is overlayed with a standalone monitor and/or an embedded decal, both showing a video stream.
+The canvas optionally is overlayed with a standalone monitor and/or an embedded decal, both showing an own video stream.
 The virtual cameras optionally can follow the physical PTZ cameras throught their emitted FreeD information.